snail007/goproxy/README.md

 Secondary HTTP proxy (local Linux)
 `proxy socks -t tcp -p ":8080" -T kcp -P "22.22.22.22:38080" --kcp-key mypassword`
 Then access the local port 8080 is to access the proxy port 38080 on the VPS, the data is transmitted through the kcp protocol.

-notice:

-When using the kcp protocol locally, you need to specify the vps public network IP with -g, and the UDP function of socks5 is fully used.
-At this time, -g is the IP address in the UDP address returned to the client.

 ### 5.9.
 Custom DNS
 --dns-address and --dns-ttl parameters, used to specify the dns (--dns-address) used by the proxy to access the domain name.